Want to follow along with this writing? Sign up Today, it's free and easy

 That is how I can best descibe my reaction to this, as I did not see that coming.
 You certainly surprised me, well written, well done.

-over 1 year ago Holly Brooke said:
+almost 2 years ago Holly Brooke said:

 For a flash fiction, this is amazing!